Merkel has third bout of shaking, says she is fine and 'working through' issue

 Earlier, Merkel shook back and forth as she stood outside and looked uncomfortable while watching a military ceremony marking the arrival of visiting Finnish Prime Minister Antti Rinne, who stood by her side.

-After the first shaking episode, when she met visiting Ukrainian President Volodymyr Zelenskiy on June 18, Merkel said she felt better after drinking some water.
+After a previous shaking episode, when she met visiting Ukrainian President Volodymyr Zelenskiy on June 18, Merkel said she felt better after drinking some water.

 “I am fine,” Merkel told a news conference after Wednesday’s meeting with Rinne.
 “I have recently said that I am working through what happened during the military honors with President Zelenskiy.”